gcowen/DataMining/README.md

 Once these commands are uncommented, the models will begin predicting values for the testing set.
 If the code doesn't run because of an incorrect path, then copy paste the testing.csv file path onto ./DataMining/testing.csv.
 An output of each prediction will be displayed once the code is correctly run.

 ## Instructions for the Neural Network and Random Forest models
- Please run `TESTFORNeuralNetworkandRandomforesr.py` to see the testing result,  still need to copy the true label in the same path and change a revise of the code. (see the instruction inside the file)
+ Please run `TESTFORNeuralNetworkandRandomforesr.py` to see the testing result,  still need to copy the true label in the same path and change a revise of the code. (see the instruction inside the file)<br>
- The code for  Neural Network and Random Forest models is provided in the Python file name `"NeuralNetworkandRandomForest.ipynp"`.
+ The code for  Neural Network and Random Forest models is provided in the Python file name `"NeuralNetworkandRandomForest.ipynp"`.<br>
- The trained model are name as `MLP.pkl` and `RFC.pkl` which are already used in `TESTFORNeuralNetworkandRandomforesr.py`.
+ The trained model are name as `MLP.pkl` and `RFC.pkl` which are already used in `TESTFORNeuralNetworkandRandomforesr.py`.<br><br>
  As the prediction results are not fully printed, please check the generated prediction result  named as `Y_predictMLP.csv` and `Y_predictRFC.csv`.
  <br>

  Please check `"NeuralNetworkandRandomForest.ipynp"`first then using the true label and run `TESTFORNeuralNetworkandRandomforesr.py`to see final accuracy.
  <br><br>
- `Y_predictMLP.csv` and `Y_predictRFC.csv` are also provided for validation usage.